sacredgeo/null-image-effects/README.md

 - Can be placed before or after other blocks for desired effect.

 ### image2canvas
-The image2canvas block is simply used to draw whatever imageData it recieves on a canvas.
+The image2canvas block is simply used to draw imageData it recieves on a canvas.

 ## Other
 These blocks can be used in other programs such as the LCD screen program.